How Long Does Underwriting Take? A Timeline

 The bulk of the closing process is made up of the various steps your lender will take to ensure that you’re creditworthy and that they aren’t taking on an unreasonable amount of risk with your loan.
 Much of this work happens during underwriting.
 If the underwriter encounters issues, this can delay your closing.

-How long does this process typically take?
+How long does the underwriting process typically take?
 Underwriting can take a few days to a few weeks before you’ll be cleared to close.

 The Underwriting Approval Process Broken Down

-Let’s take a look at what the overall mortgage process looks like, from application to closing, and see how long each step typically takes and how underwriting fits into that process.
+Let’s cover what the overall mortgage process looks like, from application to closing, and see how long each step typically takes and how underwriting fits into that process.

 Loan Application And Preapproval: A Few Days